Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 The one SDK feature worth knowing even if you don't self-host: The SDK's SubagentOrchestrator class has more granular control over parallel execution than the CLI or desktop app.
 If you find yourself hitting orchestration limits in the consumer tools, the SDK is your escape hatch.

-Antigravity 2.0 learned hard lessons from the security vulnerabilities that plagued AI coding assistants in early 2026.
-The platform now ships with defense-in-depth configurations—but the defaults prioritize convenience over lockdown.
-For any project touching production credentials, client data, or regulated information, you need to flip six specific settings on Day 1.
+I flipped six specific settings on Day One.
+Antigravity 2.0's security model learned from the vulnerabilities that plagued AI coding assistants in early 2026, but the defaults still prioritize convenience over lockdown.
+For my projects touching production credentials, client data, or regulated information, I immediately hardened these configurations.

 How to configure these: